-It just requires twenty four hours for plaque which is not removed from your teeth to make into calculus (tartar)!
+It just requires twenty-four hours for the plaque which is not removed from your teeth to make into calculus (tartar)!
 Routine home cleaning assists controlling plaque and tartar development, but those difficult to reach locations will usually require additional attention.

 As soon as your periodontal therapy is finished, your dental practitioner and dental care hygienist will suggest that you receive regular maintenance cleanings (periodontal cleanings), generally four times per year.
 At these cleaning appointments, the pocket depths would be very carefully inspected to make sure that these are healthy.
 Plaque and calculus that is hard for you to remove every day will be removed from above and below the gum line.

 Besides your periodontal cleaning and assessment, your visit will typically include:

 • Assessment of diagnostic x-rays (radiographs): important for recognition of decay, tumors, cysts, and bone tissue loss.
 X-rays additionally help figure out tooth and root position.